 On a scale of zero to Marie Kondo, how much progress have you really made when it comes to tidying your home and life KonMari® style?
+I’ll help you assess using ten questions within this KonMari Tidying Progress Check.

 “Does it spark joy” is a simple question, but it isn’t easy to execute.
 A universal challenge that many relate to, KonMari® has inspired millions of people to get organized year after year.
 However, millions of people have also found themselves spinning their wheels, cycling through false starts, and hitting progress plateaus that lead to significant gaps of time between signature KonMari® clutter categories.